maddigits/maddigits.github.com/_posts/2015-05-12-docker-basics.md

 single mount point, appearing to be one filesystem to the end user (in this case, us).

-Supposing you have 10 Docker containers based on, let's say, a 1Gb Sbuntu Server image, they will all use only 1Gb plus their specific data, instead of 10+Gb like it would use if running on VirtualBox, for example.
+Supposing you have 10 Docker containers based on, let's say, a 1Gb Ubuntu Server image, they will all use only 1Gb plus their specific data, instead of 10+Gb like it would use if running on VirtualBox, for example.